pettazz/swamptrek/personnel/crew/ral.markdown

   - name: Commanding Officer
     detail: >
       You may spend Determination to grant any other character you can communicate with 1 Determination; this does not have to be linked to using or challenging a value.
+  - name: Not Executive Officer
+    detail: >
+      When an allied character in communication with you spends Determination, you may spend 3 Momentum (Immediate) to enable that character to regain the spent point of Determination.
 species:
   name: Trill
   ability: